supercamel/gserial/README.md

 # Development Status

 It's been tested in Linux but not very thoroughly (only 8N1 configuration).
-It hasn't even been compiled for Windows.
+I have not compiled for Windows yet (need a tester).

 # Useage